nitemarket/CasPHP/index.md

 Default sub-folder name and file name are `public` and `index` respectively.
 Child-config file that is located inside each sub-folder will be executed first before controller script.
 The file name must follow its parent folder name.

+For example below, `inc.api.php` is located inside folder `api`.
+When browser client sends `POST` to `http://localhost/api/login/param`, system will first run config file `/api/inc.api.php` (if exists) then proceed to controller file `/api/index.php` (if `/inc/login.php` doesn't exist otherwise it will be called).

 /controller/api/inc.api.php

     try{